Swa-ne/messagingApp/README.md

 3. Configure environment variables:

     - **Frontend:**
-      Create a `.env` file in the `frontend` directory and add the following content:
+      Create a `.env` file in the `client` directory and add the following content:
         ```plaintext
         VITE_API_BASE_URL="http://localhost:3000"
         ```
     - **Backend:**
-      Create a `.env` file in the `backend` directory and add the following content:
+      Create a `.env` file in the `api` directory and add the following content:
         ```plaintext
         MONGODB_CONNECTION = '<your MongoDB connection string>'
         ACCESS_TOKEN_SECRET="<your access token secret>"